Raydius/raydolletecom/memory-bank/progress.md

 ## Next Steps

 ### High Priority
+- Test all routes to ensure proper navigation
-- Review and enhance content in staticCopy.json with more specific information
+- Enhance content for each page with more specific information
 - Develop distinct visual styles for each interest section (Technology, DJ, Music, Cars)
 - Implement responsive design improvements for all device sizes